mre/endler.dev/content/2025/how-to-review-code/index.md

 ## Don't be a gatekeeper

-Don't be the person who decides what's acceptable and what isn't.
+Avoid being the person who decides what's acceptable and what isn't.
-That should be a team decision and covered by the code style guide.
+Team decisions and code style guides should cover that.
-Be open to new ideas and approaches by being objective and constructive.
+Stay open to new ideas and approaches by being objective and constructive.
 That's a good idea in general, but especially in code reviews, where you're often dealing with subjective decisions.
 Even though you'll develop an intuition for what to focus on in reviews, you should still base your reviews on facts and data, not on personal preferences.
 On the other hand, sometimes people will say "let's just merge this and fix it later."